Success in Focus

 After college, I did telemarketing from home for a while, but wanted to look for different work because I don’t like sitting still!
 I searched through OVR and found VisAbility Pittsburgh’s Industries Program.
 Here, I like to try it all – I do assembly, shipping and receiving and really anything I can get my hands on.
 It’s been eight years now and my sister and I are looking to move into the city to be closer to my work.
 This organization has helped me with so much adaptive and empowering growth – but it’s up to me to put in the work.
 You get to decide how far you want to go and how much you want to do in this life.
 If you want to work, you can!
 And I like to play too.
 Goal Ball is a sport for the blind and visually impaired – like soccer with a large net and a ball with a bell inside.
 I also enjoy rock climbing, camping, spelunking, tandem biking and really anything that keeps me moving!

-Lance, vision impaired VisAbility employee
+Lance, vision impaired VisAbility employee, with his guide dog

 “I always knew I wanted to do and experience more with independence”

-Amelie, a vision impaired VisAbility client
+Amelie, a vision impaired VisAbility employee, with her guide dog

 “I want to help people with vision loss know they have options for empowerment and independence”